dafelcardozo/Fullstack/README.md

 # Fullstack
-This is my answer to the full stack test, using MongoDB, AngularJS ,Node.js, Bootstrap.
+This is the repository which contains my answer to the Fullstack developer.

-I will provide a testing URL on Amazon AWS.
+It's a small task scheduler, and it's built on MongoDB, Node.js, Bootstrap and AngularJS.

+Please check it out at this URL: http://ec2-52-91-71-144.compute-1.amazonaws.com/.